kimberleewong/eds220-biodiversity-intactness/README.md

 ## Data

 The biodiversity intactness data comes from Microsoft Planetary Computer Data Catalogue.
+The data is not located in this repository and can be accessed from the link in references.

 The Arizona shapefile, that was filtered to Phoenix in this notebook, comes from the United States Census Bureau.
+It is available in this repository under the data folder.

 ## References